Vector-output ReLU Neural Network Problems are Copositive Programs: Convex Analysis of Two Layer Networks and Polynomial-time Algorithms: Appendix

-The relaxed problem on the right-hand side is given exactly by maximum-margin matrix factorization \citep{srebro2005maximum}, i.e. can be expressed as

-Furthermore, this has a closed-form solution, given by soft-thresholding the singular values of \(\mX^\top \mY\) \citep{hastie2015matrix}.
+The relaxed problem on the right-hand side is given exactly by maximum-margin matrix factorization \citep{srebro2005maximum}, and has a closed-form solution, given by soft-thresholding the singular values of \(\mX^\top \mY\) \citep{hastie2015matrix}.
 Thus, we have the solution of the relaxed problem as

-Noting that \(\mX \va_i \geq 0\) for all \(i \in \{i : \sigma_i > \beta_i\}\) by assumption, this solution is feasible for the original problem.
+Noting that \(\mX \va_i \geq 0\) for all \(i \in \{i : \sigma_i > \beta_i\}\) by assumption, \(\|\mV^*\|_* = \|\mV^*\|_{\mathcal{K}, *}\).
 Thus, because the optimal value obtained by the solution to the relaxed problem was a lower bound to (\ref{eq:strong_dual_seminmf_white}), it must be the optimal solution to (\ref{eq:strong_dual_seminmf_white}). \begin{remark} It is interesting to note that when \(\mY\) is one-hot encoded, where \(n_{(i)}\) refers to the number of instances in class \(i\), and \(\mu_{(i)}\) refers to the mean of all data points belonging to class \(i\).
 In this scenario, then, the optimal neural network weights, \(V^*\), are found via the maximum-margin factorization of this matrix. \\\\ Further, if \(\mY\mY^\top\) is element-wise non-negative, by Perron-Frobenius theorem, its maximal left singular is non-negative.
 For such data matrices, if \(\beta\) is chosen to be larger than the second largest singular value of \(\mY\), the solution in (\ref{eq:max_margin_matrix}) is guaranteed to be exact. \end{remark}